pipelight/pipelight/README.md

 touch pipelight.ts
 ```

-Past this skeleton in your file.
+Past this skeleton in your configuration file.

 ```ts
 // pipelight.ts